djwitt/pokeguess/README.md

 - [ ] Think about if I should separate certain properties into separate classes.

 The use of mask-image seems cleaner in this regard.
 The `mask-size` property cleans up the sizing properties, which is nice.

+**QUICK NOTE:** `mask-image` and `background-image` seem to not layer over each other.
+I need to perform a little bit of an investigation on this.

 ```css
 .mask {